toey89/restaurant-nodejs-next-mongodb/README.md

 ![setpermission2](https://strapiuploadtoey.s3.us-east-1.amazonaws.com/setpermission2.jpg)

-And then you have to add the first restaurant here
+And then you have to add the first restaurant here. if you don't add, the frontend will have a problem.

 ![addrestaurant](https://strapiuploadtoey.s3.us-east-1.amazonaws.com/addrestaurant.jpg)